 - Physical removing nests when possible

 - Placing traps around nuisance areas

-- Insecticides are commonly used on nests and can be very effective when out of reach or in the ground.
+- Insecticides are commonly used on nests and can be very effective when out of reach, in the ground, or in walls.

 What you can do to control wasps and hornets